 Just got off the phone with Jay Simons from Atlassian, an Australian software company specializing in collaboration and development tool like Jira, Confluence and FishEye.
-Atlassian has produced hundreds of screencam videos to illustrate new features of their programs and provide quick training tips, and produces the screencams with Telestream ScreenFlow.
+Atlassian uses screencam videos to illustrate new features and quick training tips, and produces the screencams with Telestream ScreenFlow.

 I was chatting about Atlassian’s choice of Episodic as their Online Video Platform (OVP) for an article I’m writing for AV Technology, and Jay mentioned that the analytics that Episodic provided – like drop off statistics, how and when people rewind, how many people embed and forward the videos – gave them great insight into how to produce screencams that their customers (and prospects) liked to watch.
 Here’s a short list: